okok147/Flutter-Resources/own_work/flutter_app_firebase_auth/README.md

-# Spent a day try to solve the problem,finally I did that!:
+# Spent a day try to solve the problem,finally I overcome it!: